-A hernia occurs when an organ moves out from its original place due to the weakening of the tissue surrounding that organ.
-Inguinal and umbilical hernias are the most common type of hernia that occurs in babies.
+A hernia occurs when an organ or tissue protrudes out from its original place in the abdomen due to the weakening of the tissue surrounding that organ.
+Inguinal and umbilical hernias are the most common types of hernias that occur in babies.

-An inguinal hernia occurs in the groin area of the babies.
-These occur in babies because there is a weakening of muscles in the groin after a few months after its birth.
+An inguinal hernia develops in the groin area of the babies.
+These occur in babies when there is a weakening of muscles in the groin region after a few months of birth.

-An infant is more likely to occur in an infant if it has one or more of the following risk factors-
+An inguinal hernia is more likely to occur in an infant if it has one or more of the following risk factors-

 - Undescended testes in males